APOL1 Genotyping Program

 The APOL1 gene is part of a gene family that plays a role in the body’s immunity.
 We all have this gene, and it is present in tissues throughout the body, including the kidneys.

-APOL1-mediated kidney disease (AMKD) is a rapidly progressive form of proteinuric non-diabetic chronic kidney disease.
-This genetic disease is caused by two variants of the APOL1 gene and a “second hit” (such as infection or inflammation).3
+APOL1-mediated kidney disease (AMKD) is a rapidly progressive form of proteinuric chronic kidney disease.
+This genetic disease is caused by two variants of the APOL1 gene and a “second hit” (such as infection or inflammation).4

 AMKD is characterized by:

-• Proteinuria: Ranges from subnephrotic to nephrotic presentation.1
+- Proteinuria: Ranges from subnephrotic to nephrotic presentation.2

-• Early onset: Most patients are age 50 or younger.
-Some even present as children.4
+- Early onset: Most patients are age 50 or younger.
+Some even present as children.5

-• Lack of symptoms: Often not visible to the patient until the disease is advanced.2
+- Lack of symptoms: Often not visible to the patient until the disease is advanced.3

-• Rapid progression: Patients with two APOL1 risk variants typically progress to kidney failure 7 to 9 years earlier than those without.5
+- Rapid progression: Patients with two APOL1 risk variants typically progress to dialysis 9 to 12 years earlier than those without.6,7

-• Other factors: Hypertension or a family history of kidney disease.1
+- Other factors: Hypertension or a family history of kidney disease.2

 What is this program?

-Once you’ve signed up for the program, you will be able to order APOL1 single gene testing for eligible patients at no cost.
+APOL1 single gene testing and access to genetic counseling is available for eligible patients at no cost.

 Who is eligible?